jrshutske/unit-conversion-api/README.md

 # unit-conversion-api

-A barebones Java app, which can easily be deployed to Heroku.
+An api for converting units of measurement, which can easily be deployed to Heroku.

-This application supports the [Getting Started with Java on Heroku](https://devcenter.heroku.com/articles/getting-started-with-java) article - check it out.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)